andywoodruff6/Upstate_Challenge/README.md

-# Basic Sample Hardhat Project
+# Basic Hardhat Project

-### TEST
+### Code Challenge

 This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+It has am ERC20 token contract, and a contribution contract.
+The contribution contract is designed to recieve ETH and return tokens.
+The contract also stores the contributions and allows for an address query to see the amount of ETH contributed.

 Try running some of the following tasks: